project-koku/koku-metrics-operator/docs/local-development.md

     $ oc apply -f testing/sa.yaml
     ```

-5. The `token` and `service-ca.crt` need to be copied from one of the created `koku-metrics-manager-role-token-*` secrets.
+5. The `token` and `service-ca.crt` need to be copied from one of the created `costmanagement-metrics-manager-role-token-*` secrets.
 A make command exists to help:

     ```